 The next day, 1 March, they recorded seven takes.
 The Beatles taped just the rhythm track: piano, acoustic guitar, organ, drums and maracas.
 Lennon sang the lead vocals off-microphone to guide the recording.
 Take seven had a tambura, the Indian drone-like instrument.

-On 2 March Lennon recorded his lead vocals, with harmony backing from McCartney.
-They both manually double-tracked their performances, and then McCartney's bass and Harrison's lead guitar were overdubbed.
+John Lennon recorded his lead vocals on 2 March, with harmony backing from Paul McCartney.
+They both manually double-tracked their performances, and then McCartney’s bass and George Harrison’s lead guitar were overdubbed.

 A composite of the rhythm track from take six, the tambura from take seven and the overdubbed chorus vocals was released in 1996 on Anthology 2.